apache/cxf/distribution/src/main/release/samples/README.txt

 Most of the samples are built using Apache Maven, version 2.2.x or later.
-You can build the Mavenized samples all at once by running "mvn build install" from the samples root folder or by running the same command within individual sample folders.
+You can build the Mavenized samples all at once by running "mvn clean install" from the samples root folder or by running the same command within individual sample folders.
 For running each sample, follow the READMEs located in each sample's folder.